-Wind: The catwalk at the top of the tower shall be closed when the volunteer or staff member at the top determines that wind velocity is such that it is unsafe for guests to be on the catwalk.
-Please use the wind meter at the top to determine velocity.
-If the wind meter registers 35 miles per hour, guests will not be allowed on the catwalk.

-Rain: Volunteers/staff must close the outer catwalk door and the tower windows when rain occurs, to keep the stairs from becoming wet.

-Lightning: The tower will be closed when lightning is spotted in the area within a 3 mile radius.
-Use the lightning meter at the top for guidance.
-Monitor the weather, and when the unsafe conditions have passed (i.e. no lightning is seen for 15 minutes) the tower may be re-opened.
+- Wind: The catwalk at the top of the tower shall be closed when the volunteer or staff member at the top determines that wind velocity is such that it is unsafe for guests to be on the catwalk. - Rain: Guides must close the outer catwalk door and the tower windows when rain occurs, to keep the stairs from becoming wet. - Lightning: The tower will be closed when lightning is spotted in the area.
+Monitor the weather, and when the unsafe conditions have passed (i.e., no lightning is seen for 15 minutes) the tower may be re-opened.

-First Aid Kit and AED's

-Kits/AED's are kept stocked with essential items to treat minor injuries.
-Currently we have three first aid kits/AED's; one in the oil storage room at the base of the tower in the wood cabinet, one in the gift shop in the wood cabinet by the front door and one in the lens pedestal.
-Accident reports are in the first aid kits.
+First Aid Kit and AED's: Kits/AED's are kept stocked with essential items to treat minor injuries.
+Currently we have three first aid kits/AED's one in the oil storage room at the base of the stair in the wood cabinet, one in the gift shop in the wood cabinet by the front door and one in the lens pedestal.